 This means you need to have a smaller water dish for them, otherwise, they will drown in their water.
 Even adding marbles to a regular dish isn’t necessarily going to prevent them from drowning, I have had friends lose quail this way as well.

-Because of quail’s small size you might want to think about the feeder you are using as well.
+Because of the quail’s small size you might want to think about the feeder you are using as well.
 The one pictured above, is great once they are bigger.
 Small quail are able to crawl into those openings and drown in their food.
 I have had it happen.

 If I use that style with little quail, I leave the white part off, the part that holds more food.
 I do this until they are too big to fit in it.
 There are definitely better feeders to use for baby quail.